 The loss of the university lands left 96 acres for social housing (rental), which the Metro Interim Housing Committee noted could still support 500 units.
-The site's programme was prepared by the Central Mortgage and Housing Corporation in 1964, and was "based on the central idea that a community should be created with as much diversity of population and income as is reasonably possible."22 The programme called for social housing to be built and managed by the Ontario Housing Corporation, alongside developer-built private housing, as well as schools, seniors' housing, churches, shops,
+The site's programme was prepared by the Central Mortgage and Housing Corporation in 1964, and was "based on the central idea that a community should be created with as much diversity of population and income as is reasonably possible."23 The programme called for social housing to be built and managed by the Ontario Housing Corporation, alongside developer-built private housing, as well as schools, seniors' housing, churches, shops, a community centre, and parks to round out the community.
+It resulted in a 1965 master plan24 that would inform the neighbourhood now known as Edgeley Village.

-20 Metropolitan Toronto Interim Housing Committee, "Metropolitan Toronto Interim Housing Committee Annual Report June 1962," 5.
+21 Metropolitan Toronto Interim Housing Committee, "Metropolitan Toronto Interim Housing Committee Annual Report June 1962," 5.

-21 See Project Planning Associates, "Jane Finch Commercial Study Township of North York," February 1963.
+22 See Project Planning Associates, "Jane Finch Commercial Study Township of North York," February 1963.